-In mechanics the watt is the power developed by a force of a Newton applied to a point that moves one meter for a second.
-That is, if the point on which a force of a newton is applied moves at a speed of 1 m / s, the power is equal to 1 watt:
+In mechanics, the watt is the power developed by a force of one newton applied to the point that moves one meter during one second.
+It means that if the point on which a force of one newton is applied is moving at a speed of 1 m / s, the power is equal to 1 watt:

 1W = 1N·1m / 1s

 It can also be expressed as the amount of work done in one second.

 In electricity, a watt is used to measure the power produced by a difference in electric potential in volts (V) and the intensity of electric current (A) that passes through a conductor, that is:

 James Watt (1736-1819), the steam engine's inventor, accepted it as the unit of the international SI system of units.

 Other units related to power are horsepower and horsepower.

 The term watt comes from watt, named after James Watt, and was adopted by the Second Congress of the British Association for the Advancement of Science in 1889.
 In 1960, the Eleventh General Conference on Weights and Measures incorporated it into the System Units International.